FAQ Regarding Benefits

 Payment takes about 24 days from the time your enrollment is certified.

-Yes, if you are placed on academic probation for three semesters, your VA education benefits will be suspended.
+Yes, if you are placed on academic probation for three quarters, your VA education benefits will be suspended.

-If you fail a class, the Shoreline Veterans Programs Office will contact you and/or your instructor to document your last date of attendance for the class.
+If you fail a class, the Shoreline Veteran & Military Student Services Office will contact you and/or your instructor to document your last date of attendance for the class.
 As long as you attended class for the entire quarter, you will not have to pay the VA back.
 The following can result in an overpayment by the VA and require you to owe money back:

-If you have turned in the required veterans paperwork to the Veterans Programs Office and it is your first quarter, the delay is likely due to the backlog that happens at the beginning of each quarter.
-You can call the VA to check the status of your claim or contact Chad Springer for more information.
+If you have turned in the required paperwork to Veteran & Military Student Services, requested certification, and it is your first quarter, the delay is likely due to the backlog that happens at the beginning of each quarter.
+You can call the VA to check the status of your certification or contact Joshua Salois for more information.

 - For GI Bill-related inquiries: 1-888-442-4551

 If you prefer email or cannot get through on the phone: Ask VA